NHardzeyenia/QA_Portfolio/README.md

 #  QA Portfolio

 Hi, I'm Anastasia, a QA Engineer.
-This portfolio showcases examples of my work in software testing: bug reports, test cases, checklists, and more.
+This portfolio showcases examples of my work in software testing: bug reports, test cases and checklists.

 ---